Big Pause: A Free Reset Button for Everyday Life

 - commit to a routine

-- return tomorrow and do it again
+- return tomorrow

 Big Pause is for all the other moments:

-- after the kids finally go to bed and you realise you’ve been clenching your jaw all day
+- after the kids go to bed

-- when you catch yourself mindlessly scrolling because your brain needs a break but doesn’t know how to take one
+- when you catch yourself mindlessly scrolling

-- in the supermarket queue when the overwhelm starts creeping in
+- waiting in the supermarket queue

 What makes it different